-- Preliminary pharmacokinetic data demonstrates that ABT-493 exposures following 200 mg QD dosing in cirrhotic subjects are approximately 3-fold higher than those in non-cirrhotics.
-Based on the integrated pharmacokinetic exposures of ABT-493 and safety data in healthy subjects across 100 mg to 1200 mg dose range, ALT elevations ≥ Grade 2 are only anticipated to occur when ABT-493 AUC is higher than 190,000 ng•h/mL, which is 33× higher than the projected geometric mean AUC exposure at ABT-493 300 mg in non-cirrhotic subjects. - ABT-530 had shown to be safe and well tolerated at 600 mg QD multiple dosing and MTD was not achieved.
+- For other genotypes (GT4, 5 and 6), the 300 mg/120 mg ABT-493/ABT-530 combination for 12 weeks achieved 100% SVR4. - ABT-493 and ABT-530 regimens including the proposed 300 mg/120 mg ABT-493/ABT-530 QD regimen have been well-tolerated and safe across all Phase 2b study arms including cirrhotic subjects.
+All ABT-493 and ABT-530 doses studied had a similar safety profile.
+The most frequently reported adverse events were fatigue, nausea and headache and were mostly Grade 1 or 2 in severity.
+In all subjects with baseline ALT elevations, the ALT levels have normalized or trended toward normal with DAA treatment, and there have been no on treatment ALT elevations above baseline grade. - Based on the integrated pharmacokinetic exposures of ABT-493 and safety data in healthy subjects across 100 mg to 1200 mg dose range, ALT elevations ≥ Grade 2 are only anticipated to occur when ABT-493 AUC is higher than 190,000 ng•h/mL, which is 33× higher than the projected geometric mean AUC exposure at ABT-493 300 mg in non-cirrhotic subjects. - ABT-530 had shown to be safe and well tolerated at 600 mg QD multiple dosing and MTD was not achieved.
 Although ABT-493 300 mg increases ABT-530 exposure at 120 mg by 4-fold, the increased ABT-530 exposure was still less than the exposures of ABT-530 600 mg QD in Study M13-356 and no significant safety signal was observed in healthy subjects and HCV infected patients.
-No clinically meaningful adverse events or laboratory abnormalities were observed in any ABT-530 120 mg dose groups in Phase 2 Studies M14-867 and M14-868. - For HIV-HCV co-infected subjects, extensive drug-drug interaction studies have been conducted between HIV-1 ART regimens and ABT-493 + ABT-530 combinations.
-The allowed HIV-1 ART regimens in the study are not anticipated to significantly interact with ABT-493 and ABT-530. - A film-coated co-formulated bilayer tablet of ABT-493 and ABT-530 will be used in this Phase 3 study.
+No clinically meaningful adverse events or laboratory abnormalities were observed in any ABT-530 120 mg dose groups in Phase 2 Studies M14-867 and M14-868. - For HIV-HCV co-infected patients, extensive drug-drug interaction studies have been conducted between HIV-1 ART regimens and ABT-493 + ABT-530 combinations.
+The allowed HIV-1 ART regimens in the study are not anticipated to significantly interact with ABT-493 and ABT-530.

+A film-coated co-formulated bilayer tablet of ABT-493 and ABT-530 will be used in this Phase 3 study.
 Preliminary pharmacokinetic results of the Phase 3 bilayer tablet formulation administered under fasting conditions showed approximately 35% to 56% lower bioavailability compared to the Phase 2 formulations at the ABT-493/ABT-530 dose of 300 mg/120 mg.
 When the Phase 3 bilayer tablet was administered under non-fasting conditions, exposures became comparable to the Phase 2 formulation.
 Hence, the Phase 3 co-formulated ABT-493/ABT-530 bilayer tablet must be administered with food to provide desirable DAA exposures.

-The maximum dose of ABT-493/ABT-530 will not exceed 300 mg/120 mg per day for up to 16 weeks.
+The maximum dose of ABT-493/ABT-530 will not exceed 300 mg/120 mg per day for 8 or 16 weeks.